web-servers/jws-operator/README.md

 ```

 Note that the first _oc delete_ deletes what the operator creates for the example-webserver application, these second _oc delete_ deletes the operator and all resource it needs to run.
 The ImageStream can be deleted manually if needed.

-10. What is supported?

-10.1 changing the number of running replicas for the application: in your Custom Resource change _replicas: 2_ to the value you want.

 ## Deploy for an existing JWS or Tomcat image